am-here/MatrixCalculator/README.md

 # MatrixCalculator
 This program can do Addition, Subtraction, Multiplication of two matrices and Transpose of a matrix.
+A